Sometimes meat just needs a little extra love before it's ready for the grill.

 Stir in mustard powder, salt, pepper, and parsley.
 Use to marinate chicken before cooking as desired.

-Vacuum seal and leave in the fridge for 1 hour or longer.
+Vacuum seal in a canister and leave in the fridge for 1 hour or longer.

 Marinated Grilled Shrimp